Team Canada to play for bronze after 4-3 semi-final loss to Germany

 Canada won 2-1 the last time the two teams met, in the 2017 world championship quarterfinals.
 Only defenceman Chris Lee returns from that Canadian team, which was filled with NHLers.
 The Germans have 14 returnees.

 Once again there were empty seats at the 10,000-capacity Gangneung Hockey Centre.
-Those Canadians who were there were silenced by a three-goal German outburst in the second.
+Those Canadians who were there were silenced by the three-goal German outburst in the second.

 Poulin got the start in goal for Canada with Ben Scrivens still nursing a shoulder injury that knocked him out of the 1-0 quarterfinal win over Finland.
 Poulin, who started the final preliminary-round game against South Korea, came into Friday's game having stopped all 34 shots he had faced at the tournament.